stormpath/stormpath-aspnetcore/docs/email_verification.rst

 How it Works
 ------------

-After enabling the workflow in Stormpath, restart your ASP.NET application.
+After enabling the workflow in Stormpath, restart your |framework| application.
 The behavior of the ``/register`` route will change:

 * New accounts will initially be in an **unverified** state, and the user will receive an email with a link.
 * Clicking that link will take the user to ``/verify``, which will automatically use the token provided in the email to verify their account.